-Higher harmonic - What is it? - Insight in higher harmonics
+Higher harmonics - What is it? - Insight into higher harmonics

 What are harmonics?
 A harmonic is a frequency that is an integer multiple of the fundamental frequency.
 The fundamental frequency is the lowest (natural) frequency that a system naturally exhibits.
-An own frequency of a system is a frequency that that system can naturally exhibit.
+An own frequency of a system is a frequency that, that system naturally exhibits.

 Harmonic distortion